2000 NRL season

 The 2000 NRL season was the 93rd season of professional rugby league football in Australia and the third to be run by the National Rugby League.
-Fourteen teams competed from February till August for the NRL Premiership, culminating in the 2000 NRL Grand final between the Brisbane Broncos and the Sydney Roosters.
+Fourteen teams competed from February until August for the NRL Premiership, culminating in the 2000 NRL Grand Final between the Brisbane Broncos and the Sydney Roosters.

 Season summary

 The 2000 National Rugby League season started with a new CEO in rugby union's David Moffett who replaced Neil Whittaker in late 1999.

 The season began in early February to accommodate the Sydney 2000 Olympic Games which were to be held during September and required the use of Stadium Australia, the grand final venue.
 The grand final was scheduled for late August, the first grand final in that month since 1963.
 The capacity of Stadium Australia for the grand final was limited due to preparations for the Opening Ceremony of the Olympic Games, which would take place just nineteen days later.

 Throughout the month of February, mandatory breaks in play at the 20th and 60th minute of the game were implemented to allow players to rehydrate themselves.
 Due to concerns over the summer heat, the Brisbane and North Queensland clubs played their first four games away from home.

 The Cowboys were stripped of two competition points after it was later revealed that they unwittingly used a fourteenth player for three minutes in their 26–18 win against the Parramatta Eels, due to an error in interchanging players.

 Melbourne Storm players Stephen Kearney and Marcus Bai ended the career of Wests Tigers captain Jarrod McCracken with a spear tackle.
 Kearney was suspended for 8 matches and Bai for 2 matches.
 The two men were also sued by McCraken, who won a six-figure damages bill.

 The Canberra Raiders and the Wests Tigers became the first teams to play a premiership game in the snow.
 It occurred at Bruce Stadium on 28 May and it is the only premiership game played in these conditions.